ACM40960/project-Pyate/README.md

 The Dataset used is Telco Churn Dataset by IBM which is Publically available and can be downloaded from <a href="https://community.ibm.com/accelerators/catalog/content/Customer-churn" target="_blank">here</a>

 Complete Description of Dataset is available <a href="https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113" target="_blank">here</a>

-**The Data set contains observations of about 7043 with 33 variables**

-The variables include information about:

-•	Customers who left within the last month – the column is called Churn

-•	Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies

-•	Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges

-•	Demographic info about customers – gender, age range, and if they have partners and dependents

 _Note: One can use the Dataset from the repository available_